nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 #### 4.5.2 Single Pod deployment

-For installing the scenario described in [2.1 Single Pod Deployment with internal database](#21-single-pod-deployment-with-internal-database) it is possible to use the following "yaml" manifest (**reference data: 3.1, 3.2, 3.12, 1.4, 1.5, 1.6, 1.10**):
+For installing the scenario described in [2.1 Single Pod Deployment with internal database](#21-single-pod-deployment-with-internal-database) it is possible to use the following `yaml` manifest (**reference data: 3.1, 3.2, 3.12, 1.4, 1.5, 1.6, 1.10**):

 ``` yaml
 apiVersion: v1